 Designer Warren Kimble has drawn on folk themes and Americana to create charming dinnerware patterns.
 They’re timeless when it comes to a table setting focused on red, white and blue.

 But I often think of patterns designed by Warren Kimble when I’m looking for dishes to use for a summer occasion.
-When you have a pattern called American as Apple Pie, for example, those are just the plates to use when it’s time for some fresh pie a la mode, on a sultry evening in August.
+When you have a pattern called American as Apple Pie, for example, those are just the plates to use when it’s time for some fresh pie a la mode, on a warm evening in August.

 His designs draw on the deepest roots of American life, and that makes them patriotic to my mind, whether they feature flags or lighthouses, barns or hens.